hoangduytran/blender-manual/manual/editors/file_browser.rst

 `Navigating`_, `selecting`_, and `editing`_ of these items works just as it would in your operating system's file browser.

+Hovering over items will show a tooltip with extra information about the file.

 .. _file_browser-previews: